THE GREAT COMMISSION

 The task of the rest of us is to find out what our ministries and gifts are and to get busy building up ourselves and our fellow members of the Body.
 As we do this, we and they will be able to bear a true witness to the world of the atoning death and triumphant resurrection of the Lord.

-And by the hands of the apostles were many signs and wonders wrought among the people; (and they were all with one accord in Solomon’s porch.
-And of the rest durst no man join himself to them: but the people magnified them.
-(Acts 5:12,13)
+And through the hands of the apostles many signs and wonders were done among the people.
+And they were all with one accord in Solomon’s Porch.

 Each one of us is to think soberly concerning the amount of faith that God has given us, and then use that faith to operate the gifts that have been given to us.